Strategic review of charging

 Proposal to introduce new charges

-We are proposing to introduce permitting charges for some of the species licence applications that we receive.
+We are proposing to introduce permitting charges for some species licences.

 Proposed changes to our charges

 Our consultation set out proposals to make changes to how much we charge for applications for new and amended permits, for the following charging schemes:

 - site based waste

 - water quality

 - water resources